Your cart is empty. Let's fix that!

 There are two types of immunity: innate and adaptive.
 (3,4)

-Innate immunity is our body’s first line of defense against pathogens, including germs, viruses, toxins, and bacteria.
+Innate immunity is our body’s first line of defense against pathogens.
 This defense system is an intricate system of protective barriers including:

-Your child’s innate immunity is the first to respond to germs, viruses, toxins, and bacteria.
+Your child’s innate immunity is the first to respond to germs and toxins.
 Your child’s innate immunity is inherited and is active as soon as your child is born.

 Adaptive or acquired immunity is the part of our immune system that develops and strengthens as we are exposed to pathogens.
 The spleen, tonsils, thymus, bone marrow, and lymph nodes regulate this immunity.

 When a foreign substance enters the body, these organs and cells respond with antibodies and different types of white blood cells and other immune cells.
-This immune response is specific to germs, bacteria, toxins, or viruses.
+This immune response is specific to germs and toxins.

 Your little’s adaptive immunity changes as they age, are exposed to different pathogens, and receive immunizations and vaccines.

-Your intestinal microbiome is a collection of bacteria, yeasts, and viruses that live in your gut and do an enormous amount of work to keep you healthy.
+Your intestinal microbiome is a collection of germs that live in your gut and do an enormous amount of work to keep you healthy.

 David Heber, MD, Ph.D., professor emeritus of medicine at UCLA Health, says, “Seventy percent of the immune system is located in the gut.
 Nutrition is a key modulator of immune function.”
 (5)